-Selective breeding has led to the development of dogs with a myriad of different coat characteristics and different grooming needs.
+Selective breeding has led to the development of dogs with a number of different coat characteristics and different grooming needs.
 Some breeds have hair that grows continuously and does not shed.
-These breeds of dog require regular trips to the 'doggy salon' for a shampoo and cut.
-Breeds such as huskies, malamutes and many retrievers have long, thick hair coats with both an outer coat of 'guard hairs' and an undercoat of fine hair that serves as an insulating layer.
+These breeds require regular trips to the 'doggy salon' for a shampoo and cut.
+Breeds such as Siberian Huskies, Alaskan Malamutes, and many Retrievers have long, thick hair coats with both an outer coat of guard hairs and an undercoat of fine hair that serves as an insulating layer.
 These breeds often go through two heavy seasonal shedding cycles per year (late spring and late fall), during which much of the undercoat falls out in clumps.
-Many short-haired breeds lack a distinctive undercoat, and these breeds often shed hair in low levels all year round.
+Many short-haired breeds lack a distinctive undercoat and these breeds often shed hair in low levels all year round.

 How often should I groom my dog?

-If you regularly check your dog's coat and skin, you will also have a better chance of detecting any unusual lumps, bumps, or areas of sensitivity on your dog's body at an early stage.
+If you regularly check your dog's coat and skin, you will also have a better chance of detecting any unusual lumps or bumps, parasites such as fleas and ticks, or areas of sensitivity on your dog's body.

 What type of brush or comb should I use?

 Different styles of brush work better on certain types of hair coats.
-Slicker brushes (shown on the lower right in the diagram to the right) work well for dogs such as poodles, with curly non-shedding coats, while combs or stiff bristle brushes are good for dogs with medium length hair that sheds, such as retrievers.
-Brushes with short bristles or flexible 'grooming gloves' are good for smooth-coated dogs such as pointers or boxers.
-Long-toothed combs, especially ones made with several offset rows, are good for use in dogs with long hair, such as collies; these combs are also useful for removing tangled clumps of hair, or for removing clumps of loose undercoat hair when your dog is undergoing a seasonal shedding.
+Slicker brushes work well for dogs such as Poodles, with curly non-shedding coats, while combs or stiff bristle brushes are good for dogs with medium length hair that sheds, such as Retrievers.
+Brushes with short bristles or flexible grooming gloves are good for smooth-coated dogs such as Pointers or Boxer Dogs.
+Long-toothed combs, especially ones made with several offset rows, are good for use in dogs with long hair, such as Collies; these combs are also useful for removing tangled clumps of hair or for removing clumps of loose undercoat hair when your dog is undergoing a seasonal shedding.

-Your breeder or groomer may have specific recommendations for a grooming tool that could work particularly well for your dog's type of coat.
-Whatever the choice of brush you use, it is important to be gentle when using it, and to avoid excessive pulling on tangles.
+Your breeder or groomer will have specific recommendations for a grooming tool that will work particularly well for your dog's type of coat.
+Whatever the choice of brush you use, it is important to be gentle when using it and to avoid excessive pulling on tangles.

 How should I remove tangles or burrs?

-If a tangle is small or relatively minor, or if your dog has just picked up a burr or grass awn, you may be able to gently remove it by brushing or combing it out.
+If a tangle is small or relatively minor or if your dog has just picked up a burr or twig, you may be able to gently remove it by brushing or combing it out.
 If, however, the tangle is extensive or there is a large clump of burrs or grass awns forming a mat, it may be necessary to cut out the clump of hair.
 In this case, you need to be extremely CAREFUL that you do not accidentally cut your dog's skin.
 When tangles are severe or extensive, we strongly recommend that you seek professional care, either from a dog groomer or from your veterinarian.
-If a matt has caused any sort of skin irritation, you should take your dog to the veterinarian so that the appropriate treatment can be prescribed.
+If a matt has caused any sort of skin irritation, take your dog to your veterinarian so that the appropriate treatment can be prescribed.